 Increasing citizen and community involvement is an important component of gaining a better understanding of the needs in the city and developing appropriate strategies to address those needs.
 This is evidenced by the creation of a Citizen's Advisory Committee in 1974.
-The Citizen's Advisory Committee for Community Development (CACCD) consists of up to 9 members, and is devoted to activities related to the CDBG, and HOME programs.
-The CACCD is a primary vehicle for citizen input for these federally funded programs.
+The Citizen's Advisory Committee for Community Development (CACCD) consists of up to 15 9 members, and is devoted to activities related to the CDBG, and HOME, and SHIP programs.
+The CACCD is used as a primary vehicle for citizen input for the City's these federally and state-funded programs.
 The City of Gainesville is committed to a meaningful citizen participation process, and therefore, to the continued use of the CACCD.

-The primary responsibility of the City Commission-appointed CACCD is to make recommendations to the City Commission regarding the annual distribution of the CDBG and HOME project funds.
+The primary responsibility of the City Commission-appointed CACCD is to make recommendations to the City Commission on regarding the annual distribution of the CDBG and HOME project funds.
 Those recommendations are based upon the objectives stated in the Consolidated Plan.
+The CACCD establishes program guidelines that assist them in recommending funding priority of housing, community development, and home activities.

 The CACCD is a critical component of the public participation process.
-The CACCD is a resident advisory committee that works with the City's HCD Department.
-This committee reviews and evaluates all housing development and public services applications; may perform site visits to the agencies, may hear presentations from each applicant; and then, makes recommendation to the City Commission for final approval.
+The CACCD is a resident advisory committee that works with the City's HCD Department Division of the City of Gainesville.
+The Advisory This committee reviews and evaluates all housing development and public services applications; may performs site visits to the agencies, may hears presentations from each applicant; and then, makes recommendation to the City Commission for final approval.